BESTenergytrade/simply/doc/source/matching_strategies.rst

    # factor describing the relation of grid fee to cumulative power network edge weights
    weight_factor = 0.03

 Entering a grid fee matrix into a simulation is essential for accurate cost calculations related to using the grid.
-Whether you choose to provide a complete grid fee matrix or build one from configuration file entries, ensure proper format, identifiers, units, and values.
-By following these guidelines, you can successfully integrate the grid fee matrix into your simulation for precise cost estimations.
+Ensure proper format, identifiers, units, and values for the rate matrix, whether complete or created from config file entries.

 Bids and Asks
 ---------------